revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Heading to Barbakn

-Virtelle's boat docked to the east of
+Virtelle's boat docked to the east of sour grapes